Technical Consultancy Program

 You can download the consultant information directory here.
 To print and create a booklet (it's portable and easier to read than on the computer screen), set your printer to print on both sides of the page, flipping on the short edge.
 Once all three sheets are printed, fold them and staple the center spine into the booklet shape.

-Want to automatically receive the next list in the mail?
 Go Directly to the Sign-Up Form.

 - You directly contact the technical consultants with the expertise you need.

 - You and the technical consultant choose to use phone calls, e-mails, or even visits to help work through your specific technical questions, with an understanding that the consultant will only be paid for up to 6 hours of their time spent with you on that particular topic.

 - Following the consultation, the experienced farmer will be paid, and you will be contacted for a short follow-up evaluation and verification that you used the service.